 The Muslim Ban: Executive Orders on Refugees and Immigrants

 President Trump’s first attempt to ban Syrian refugees, put a temporary stop to refugee resettlement more generally, and ban persons from certain Muslim-majority countries did not hold up in court.
 He tried again with a new Executive Order, which was challenged in court as well.
+Then again.
 The administration appealed to the Supreme Court, and SCOTUS agreed to hear the case in the fall of 2017, allowing the ban to go into partial effect in the meantime (read more on the legal implications and process here).
 SCOTUS will hear oral arguments on April 25, 2018.
 Action from faith communities is critical to continue put pressure on elected officials to take strong stands against these measures, which, among other things, are clearly meant to target Muslims in particular.
-You can stay updated on legal & political developments, as well as action steps to take, at the #NoBanNoWallsNoRaids website and at UnitedAgainstMuslimBan.com.
+You can stay updated on legal & political developments, as well as action steps to take, at https://www.nomuslimbanever.com/.

 The threat of a Muslim Registry

 During the course of the 2016 presidential campaign, President-elect Trump made comments suggesting a “Muslim Registry.”
 While it was often unclear whether he was suggesting a registry for citizens and permanent residents based on their religion, or suggesting a registry of immigrants and refugees entering the country, this proposal is extremely alarming either way, and harkens back to Japanese internment camps.